-The Ayre Coat of Arms shown above was originally rendered in gouache by heraldic artist Natalie Yegorov.
+The Ayre Coat of Arms shown above was adapted from original artwork rendered in gouache by heraldic artist Natalie Yegorov.

 THE ARMS EXPLAINED

-The Armorials shown here were granted to EUR ING David Ayre, Baron of Kilmarnock, by the Lord Lyon King of Arms and recorded on the 83rd page of the 85th volume of the Public Register of All Arms and Bearings in Scotland.
-These are the first Arms ever granted to the AYRE name in Scotland.
+The Armorials shown (left) were granted to EUR ING David Ayre, Baron of Kilmarnock, by the Lord Lyon King of Arms and recorded on the 83rd page of the 85th volume of the Public Register of All Arms and Bearings in Scotland.
+These Arms have the distinction of being 'the first of the name' ie. the first Arms ever granted to the AYRE name in Scotland.

 The motto Escrol is positioned above the crest in Scottish Armorials.
 The motto 'AD MELIORA INSURGO' translates as 'I RISE TO GREATER THINGS'.
 The basis of the motto is aspiration; to convey a sense of striving to improve.